 Instant Pot Broccoli Cheese Soup

-- 2 tbsp butter
+- 2 tablespoon butter

-- 1 cup diced onion
+- 1 cup onion diced

-- 3 celery stalks, diced
+- 3 celery stalks diced

-- 1 grated carrot
+- 1 carrot grated

-- 2 ½ cups chicken broth
+- 2 ½ cups chicken broth or vegetable broth

 - 3 cups evaporated milk